Haigler/SNAP_BIDS/BIDs/De-Identifying DICOMS.md

 ## 1. Copy files to be anonymized to the AnonDcm folder
 ## 2. Open DicomBrowser by clicking on the icon on your desktop
 ## 3. Click on 'File' and then Open, navigate to your DICOMs in the AnonDcm folder and load them here.
 Multiple DICOMs can be chosen at a time.
-## 4. In the left pain, select all subjects
+## 4. In the left pane, select all subjects
 ## 5. Click on the value of the below attributes, alter it to "Anonymous"
 + InstanceCreationDate
 + StudyDate